 I was part of the great Equifax hack of 2017.
 I guess I knew it was only a matter of time, but I had procrastinated taking steps to protect my credit (even after personnally writing about identity theft for this blog!).
 Now I had to face the music.

 So I froze my credit this morning.
 In this post I will explain why you should consider doing this, and walk you through the process of putting a credit freeze on your accounts.

-But credit reporting just alerts me if someone looks at my credit.
+If you get hacked, you may be offered credit monitoring.
+Credit reporting just alerts me if someone looks at my credit.
 It doesn’t actually prevent them from looking at it.
 That is what I wanted.

 So I decided to freeze my credit with the big 3 credit reporting agencies.
 This means nobody can pull my credit unless I take extra steps to unfreeze it.
 That took another 45 minutes or so.

 All in all, it took me about an hour to lock down my credit and prevent identity theft.
 I consider that a good investment of time.
 You will spend a LOT more time than that if you have to fix an identity theft issue, as we explain in a separate post here.

 Remember that this process freezes your credit at the three largest credit issuers.
 There are actually over 100 agencies that can get your credit.
 However, most of these smaller ones are targeted to a certain industry and they generally repackage the info from the big 3 anyway.
 If you really want a complete list, the Consumer Financial Protection Bureau has this list.

 Read this entire post because the various agencies ask for various information when you try to freeze your credit.
 If you have your finances available to you when you do this, you will save the stress I had of searching for information in the middle of the process, and yelling random questions to my wife, who handles our bills and knows the answers off the top of her head.

 Here are some general tips that apply throughout this process.
 The first two are security tips, and the last two will save you some frustration in this process.